ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

   current protocol.
 Namely we attempt to better document and more consistently enforce the procedures we currently have.

-* Adopting the process discussed above but replacing Github with Phabricator.
+* Adopting the process discussed above but replacing GitHub with Phabricator.
   This would offer the disadvantage of being slightly harder for casual contributors.
-Moreover, Phabricator lacks some of Github's support for formatting markup.
+Moreover, Phabricator lacks some of GitHub's support for formatting markup.
 Phabricator, however, offers the advantage of integrating better with GHC's current Trac instance and avoid adding yet another tool to the GHC developer's toolchain.